CreativeSolutionsGroup/bz-commendation-api/docs/development.md

 1. Run `yarn install`
 2. Fill in your .env as specified in the README.md
 3. Simply open a typescript file and hit `f5`

+Note: Don't have a SQL database?
+Do these steps:

+1. Make sure you have Docker installed (Windows users, talk to your executive)
+2. Go to `tooling/` and type `docker-compose up`
+3. Congrats!
+Your database is now accessible from `localhost:3306`